gibbok/bem-pixel-perfect-responsive-design/README.md

 - [x] identify font
 - [x] add css resetter

-- [ ] add shadow in header
+- [ ] add shadow in layout componenet (header/orders and so on)
-- [ ] refactory operators in a separate module
+- [ ] refactory operators in a separate css module